-- We have No hidden charges and our shown prices are VAT included to help avoid any unpleasant surprises,
+- We have no hidden charges and our shown prices include VAT to avoid any unpleasant surprises

-- We offer flexible services catered around your requirements such as Tenant Find Only – Rent Collect – Fully Managed service.
+- We offer flexible services catered around your requirements such as;

-- We believe that the first impressions count and they are critical to a successful let.
-Therefore we will assist you with the presentation of your property.
+- First impressions count and are critical to a successful let – we will assist you with the presentation of your property

 - We are a member of Client Money Protection (CMP) and offer full client money protection